 Chemex Wood Neck Coffee Maker UK Review

-It has an RRP of £43, and at that price, I think this one is very good value.
+It has an RRP of £43, and at that price, we think this one is very good value.
+That said, you can almost always find this Chemex model cheaper online.

-As you can see from the images above, this one most certainly looks the part, and it will of course bring a lot of style to your kitchen or dining area.
+As you can see from the image above, this one most certainly looks the part, and it will of course bring a lot of style to your kitchen or dining area.

 The images shows the 3 cup coffee maker, but you can also buy this Chemex in a 6 cup, 8 cup or a 10 cup.
 Please not that the RRP will vary depending on which model you decide to go for.